Hierarchical Model Database | History, Examples and Comparison

 • One Parent, Many Children: In a “one parent, many children” structure, each parent item can have multiple children linked to it, but each child has only one direct parent.
 For example, in a school, one class (parent) can have many students (children), but each student belongs to only one class.
 This setup is common in systems that use a hierarchical structure, like family trees or organizational charts.

-Application of Hierarchical Model
+What is the Application of Hierarchical Model?

 • File Systems: Many computer systems use a hierarchical model to organize files.
 The main folder (or root) contains subfolders, which can have their own subfolders and files, making it easy to navigate through levels.